Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Numerical Results and Discussion

 To further examine the impact of vHetNet architecture and HAPS capabilities on network performance, Fig.~\ref{fig:vHetNetvsTerrestrial} compares the performance of the HAPS-empowered vHetNet and the standalone terrestrial network serving $16$ UEs, under the proposed PFBWD algorithm.
 First, it can be observed that increasing the number of MBSs in both vHetNet and standalone terrestrial networks improves the average SE per UE, primarily due to the availability of more resources, including a higher number of antenna elements.
 Second, integrating HAPS into the terrestrial network architecture yields a noticeable enhancement in the average SE per UE.
 Specifically, for all values of $B$, integrating the terrestrial network with one HAPS, resulting in a total of $(B+1)$ BSs, consistently leads to improved SE for UEs.
 Furthermore, it can be observed that to match the performance of the $(4+1)$ vHetNet configuration ($4$ MBSs and $1$ HAPS), the standalone terrestrial network requires a total of $12$ MBSs.
 In other words, the vHetNet with $4$ MBSs and $1$ HAPS achieves the same average SE per UE as a standalone terrestrial network comprising $12$ MBSs, clearly demonstrating the efficiency of integrating HAPS.
 Importantly, these results also highlight the scalability of the proposed distributed algorithm, which can efficiently solve the beamforming design problem even for large numbers of MBSs in the network.

-In line with this observation, Fig.~\ref{fig:HAPSAntennaResult} presents the average SE per UE in a $(4+1)$ vHetNet configuration serving $16$ UEs, for various HAPS antenna configurations.
+In addition to the network architecture and optimization framework, the system-level parameters of the HAPS play a crucial role in determining the achievable SE in HAPS-empowered vHetNets.
+In particular, the antenna configuration and maximum available transmit power at the HAPS directly influence the beamforming capability, interference management effectiveness, and overall performance.
+To this end, Fig.~\ref{fig:HAPSAntennaResult} presents the average SE per UE in a $(4+1)$ vHetNet configuration serving $16$ UEs, for various HAPS antenna configurations.
 As shown, the SE gain provided by HAPS integration can be further amplified by increasing the number of antenna elements at the HAPS.
 This is particularly promising, as the large surface area of HAPS platforms allows for accommodating a significantly larger number of antennas, enabling improved beamforming capabilities and higher spatial resolution.
+Furthermore, Fig.~\ref{fig:HAPSPower} illustrates the minimum SE per UE for different maximum available transmit power, i.e., $P^{\text{max}}_{B+1}$, levels at the HAPS.
+The results indicate that increasing the HAPS transmit power leads to improvement in the achieved minimum SE, highlighting the importance of power provisioning at the HAPS for enhancing fairness and ensuring satisfactory service to UEs.

+Building on the promising performance demonstrated in this study, several open research directions in cell-free HAPS-empowered vHetNets remain to be explored.
+These include the impact of imperfect CSI, particularly at the HAPS tier, synchronization challenges between the HAPS and terrestrial network tiers, and the limited wireless backhaul capacity of the HAPS tier, especially when determining the number of associated UEs and developing scalable resource allocation strategies.